My Art Story

 Art and creativity have been part of my life since I was a little girl.
 I spent nearly all my waking hours drawing and painting and was encouraged by two Aunties who taught Art.
 In 1994 I discovered a passion for Printmaking at Canterbury University School of Fine Arts in Christchurch, New Zealand.
 I loved the process orientated nature of the subject, primarily zinc plate etching and relief printing.
 I completed a 4 year Bachelor of Fine Arts majoring in Printmaking/Painting and studied History of Art as a minor subject.
 Teachers college seemed like a natural progression.
 In 1998 I completed a Post-graduate Teaching diploma at Christchurch college of Education.

 In 2001 I came to the UK for what was only supposed to be 6 weeks!
-With the UK as my base I taught Art in Cambridge, London & Spain.
+With the UK as my base I taught Art and design in Secondary Schools in Cambridge, London & Spain.

 I have always loved Japanese woodblock prints and early Railway poster art.
 Living in London, like most artists I was heavily influenced by my local environment.
 East Dulwich, London Bridge and the magnificent river Thames inspired my work.
 I drew and cut lino at the kitchen table in our small flat and then used London Print Studio to print small editions of the Architectural prints.
 I began I exhibiting in London and was elected a member of the Greenwich Printmakers association in 2012.
 A small architectural print ‘Borough Nightfall’ was selected for the 2013 RA Summer exhibition.
 By 2014 I had decided to take the plunge and work full time as freelance Artist .